Indecomposability for differential algebraic groups: Abstract

 \section{Abstract}

-We study a notion of indecomposability in differential algebraic groups.
-Then several examples are given and basic propositions are established.
-We compare this notion to other notions of indecomposability from both model theory and differential algebra.
-We prove an indecomposability theorem for differential algebraic groups.
+We study a notion of indecomposability in differential algebraic groups which is inspired by both model theory and differential algebra.
+After establishing some basic definitions and results, we prove an indecomposability theorem for differential algebraic groups.
+The theorem establishes a sufficient criterion for the subgroup of a differential algebraic group generated by an infinite family of subvarieties to be a differential algebraic subgroup.
 This theorem is used for various definability results.
-For instance, we show every nonabelian almost simple differential algebraic group is perfect, answering a question of Cassidy and Singer.
+For instance, we show every noncommutative almost simple differential algebraic group is perfect, solving a problem of Cassidy and Singer.
+We also establish numerous bounds on Kolchin polynomials, some of which seem to be of a nature not previously considered in differential algebraic geometry; in particular, we establish bounds on the Kolchin polynomial of the generators of the differential field of definition of a differential algebraic variety.